World of Wearable Art

 World of WearableArt (WOW) is an international design competition, attracting entries from more than 40 countries each year.
-The competition features wearable art entries, which are judged on durability, the safety and comfort of the models, and the impact of the design on the stage.
-During the three weeks of the competition, around 60,000 people attend the event in Wellington.
-In 2019, Sarah Foster-Sproull, was the festival's choreographer.
+The competition features wearable art entries, which are judged on originality and innovation, the concept, the quality of construction, health and safety for the models, and performance potential.
+During the three weeks of the competition, around 60,000 people attend the event in Wellington, New Zealand.
 The Gala show for 2020 was cancelled due to COVID-19 and was replaced by an exhibit in Wellington.
 It returned in 2022.

+History

+WOW was founded in Nelson, New Zealand, in 1987 by Suzie Moncrieff.
+The first show was attended by 200 people at the William Higgins Gallery.
+In 1990 the show moved to Trafalgar Centre, and in 2005 it moved to Wellington because it became too big to hold in Nelson.
+Moncrieff's sister Heather Palmer was the competition director.
+In 2022 Moncrieff and Palmer sold WOW to Japanese New Zealand businessman Hideaki Fukutake.

+In 2019, Sarah Foster-Sproull, was the festival's choreographer.
+Meg Williams, formerly executive director of the New Zealand Festival of the Arts, was appointed WOW's chief executive in 2023.